antsmartian/antoaravinth.github.com/_posts/2012-08-02-3-siblings-dhisoom-3.md

 ---
 {% include JB/setup %}

 Hi all, probably this is my first blog post on my new blog.
 The title **Siblings Dhisoom!** might be misleading.
+Here I not only wrote about my siblings but of all my sisters.
 Ok well this is the blog post that I write for my sisters.
 It has something related to programming languages, i.e I'm gonna explain you how I got a idea of wishing my sisters via **Groovy** code!

 If that doesn't sound interesting to you, you can go skip reading my post.